Author #FiveSibesMom & Her #FiveSibes

 & Referral Associates ) for a full

 medical workup.
-The results of all tests were that Bear was diagnosed with
+The results of all tests were that Bear was diagnosed with idiopathic epilepsy."

 What is Idiopathic Epilepsy?

-According to Dr. Karen Muñana, Professor of Neurology at The Companion Animal Epilepsy Research Lab at North Carolina State University-College of Veterinary Medicine, and member of the International Veterinary Epilepsy Task Force, "Epilepsy is a general term, so anything that causes an abnormality in
+According to Dr. Karen Muñana, Professor of Neurology at The Companion Animal Epilepsy Research Lab at North Carolina State University-College of Veterinary Medicine,and member of the International Veterinary Epilepsy Task Force, "Epilepsy is a general term, so anything that causes an abnormality in

 certain areas of the brain can cause epilepsy.
 If a dog has a brain